engma/thymeleaf-cheat-sheet/README.md

 	* "'the literal string'": You can write normal strings between two **''**  single quotes
 	*  "3 + 2": Normal numeric expressions
 	* "false","true" and "null": are evaluted to normal `false`,`true` and `null` expressions
-	* "singleWordToken": tokens with single words do not need single quotes and can be writtes as is.
+	* "singleWordToken": tokens with single words do not need single quotes and can be written as they are.
 * `${#fields}`:  Spring MVC adds another predined varable which is `#fields`, it refers to `spring-form`  fields and their validation erros, mainly used for error validation
-* `${@beanName.method()}`: Also spring specific bean method call expression, this will call a method on a spring bean called `beanName`, it will look for the bean in the current spring context
+* `${@beanName.method()}`: Also spring specific, a bean method call expression, this will call a method on a spring bean called `beanName`, it will look for the bean in the current spring context and then execute this method